 Rutledge is a tiny town located in the state of Missouri.
 With a population of 81 people and just one neighborhood, Rutledge is the 547th largest community in Missouri.
-Much of the housing stock in Rutledge was built prior to World War II, making it one of the older and more historic towns in the country.
+Rutledge has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 When you are in Rutledge, you'll notice that it is more blue-collar than most other communities in America.
 70.59% of Rutledge’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Rutledge is a town of sales and office workers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Rutledge who work in sales jobs (29.41%), office and administrative support (0.00%), and personal care services (0.00%).